IBM/cloud-operators/docs/user-guide.md

 ```

 For CF-type services, the name is unique within a context (org & space), therefore the name is sufficient
 to identify an existing service instance.
+Note that the `serviceClassType` must be set to `CF` for the service to be
+recognized by the operator.

 For IAM-type services, multiple service instances can have the same name.
 The example above will work only if there is one single instance of the service with that name.
 If multiple